AugustinBriolon/AugustinBriolon/README.md

 ## Technologies I use

-For most of my projects, I use HML 5, CSS 3, JavaScript and PHP for now. 😁
+For most of my projects, I use to do it with this languages. 😁

 <p align="center">
     <img src="./images/react.png" width="65" height="60" />